mrjxtr/rpug/README.md

 ## 📝 Notes

-- Email generation is not yet implemented (placeholder for now)
+- Street address generation is planned for future releases
-- Phone number format coming soon
-- Date of birth and registration dates are placeholders
-- Pagination support is on the roadmap
+- Pagination support is planned

 This is a work in progress, pero functional na siya!
 Ship it! 🚢